 Most standard rental leases require landlord approval to sublet, so you will likely need the landlord’s consent to sublet, says Wagner.
 However, he notes, a landlord cannot unreasonably withhold consent.

-As far as roommates and significant others, “you are allowed to have at least one additional occupant living with you while you’re there even if the lease is just in your name as long as you notify the landlord first,” Wagner says.
+As far as roommates and significant others, “you are allowed to have at least one additional occupant living with you while you’re there even if the lease is just in your name as long as you notify the landlord,” Wagner says.

-Know that if you make any deals with a roommate, such as their agreeing to pay more for a larger bedroom space or to use their security deposit for the last month’s rent, it’s up to you to get that in writing separately from the lease with your landlord, say Hakim.
+Know that if you make any deals with a roommate, such as their agreeing to pay more for a larger bedroom space or to use their security deposit for the last month’s rent, it’s up to you to get that in writing separately from the lease with your landlord, Hakim says.

 You are still financially liable for the entire rent.
-“If your subtenant doesn’t pay, you still need to pay,” says Malin.
+“If your subtenant doesn’t pay, you still need to pay,” Malin says.

-"If the landlord promises to have the apartment painted by the move-in date, but it’s not done, you might be able to get a rental credit,” Hakim says.
-“But you have to paper it and track it, as that paper is your only proof.”
+In addition, "if the landlord promises to have the apartment painted by the move-in date, but it’s not done, you might be able to get a rental credit,” Hakim says.

 11. Noise mitigation

 Some buildings might require tenants to take precautions regarding noise, such as having a certain amount of the floor covered by carpets.
-“Look to see if there are any obligation”, says Malin.
+“Look to see if there are any obligations,” Malin says.

 12. Showing the apartment when the lease is up